-If you or a loved one is in need of help with terminating probation early and you are looking to create an attorney-client relationship, we invite you to contact our criminal defense lawyers at Shouse Law Group.
-We can provide a free consultation in the office or by phone.
-We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.
+If you or a loved one is in need of help with terminating probation early, our Los Angeles criminal defense attorneys invite you to contact our criminal defense lawyers at Shouse Law Group for legal advice.
+Our Los Angeles criminal defense lawyers have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 For more information about early termination of probation in Nevada, go to our page on early termination of probation in Nevada.
 For cases in Colorado, see our page on early termination of probation in Colorado criminal cases.